63 Top Tactics to Promote Your Blog Posts

-- Mention: If you’re looking for a free self-publishing solution, start with Mention because of their large audience and great tools.
+- Medium: If you’re looking for a free self-publishing solution, start with Medium because of their large audience and great tools.

 - LinkedIn Publishing Platform: In addition to making short updates, learn more about LinkedIn Publishing in Agora Pulse’s article.

 Discover four effective syndication strategies in Larry Kim’s article.

 To establish yourself as a thought leader and build backlinks to the blog post, I recommend finding websites with high domain authority where your target audience likes to have discussions in the comments.
 Then, read the article, formulate a response that adds value to the discussion and post your comment.
 Since not all comments sections allow hyperlinks, here are the tactics:

 - Comment without a Link: Leave a value-added comment and reference your blog and/or blog title that they can search.

 - Comment with a Link: Leave a value-added comment plus a hyperlink to the blog as a reference for the readers.

 For more tips, visit Search Engine Journal’s Guide to Link Building via Blog Comments.